kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

 It is recommended to additionally test the service artifact packaged in the final image, as black box using [TestContainers library](https://java.testcontainers.org/).

+For a step-by-step walkthrough before the reference details, see [Component Testing](../guides/testing-junit.md), [Integration Testing](../guides/testing-integration.md) and [Black-Box Testing](../guides/testing-black-box.md).

 ## Dependency { #dependency }

 ===! ":fontawesome-brands-java: `Java`"